A Practical Guide to Studying Abroad (For Parents)

 This one is key to keeping your stress levels down.
 Before your child hops on a plane, sit down and figure out a safe arrival signal, and when it should be sent by.
 Be sure to take into account time zones and connectivity issues (especially if they're headed to a developing nation).
 Often, a safe arrival email is more feasible than a phone call.

 Recently, some programs have start setting up newsletters, blogs, or email list-serves to notify families, so have your student ask if there is a similar service.

 Keep in touch but be flexible

 Set up a schedule, and make sure it works for both you and your child.
 They may not have a set schedule for the first couple of weeks, so try to be flexible.
 The schedule, however, will help make sure you don’t go too long without hearing from them.
 Life abroad is full of new experiences, and it’s all too easy for time to pass without remembering to call or write.
-My own mother instituted a permanent, global requirement that she hear from us at least once every seven days, which remains in effect to this day.

 Be clear about when you want to hear from them